 Posting is an act by which the employer directs the temporary change of the workplace to another employer, for the performance of certain works in its interest.
 By way of exception, the type of work may be changed during the posting, but only with the written agreement of the employee.

 The posting may be directed for a period of maximum one year.
 By way of exception, the period of the posting may be extended every six months, with the agreement of both parties, for objective reasons that require the presence of the employee with the employer where the posting was directed.
 An employee may refuse the posting directed by his employer only by way of exception and for duly justified personal reasons.

 The rights due to a posted employee shall be provided by the employer where the posting was directed.
-During the posting, an employee shall enjoy the rights more favourable to him ‒ either the rights with the employer directing the posting, or the rights with the employer he is posted to.
+During the posting, an employee shall enjoy the rights more favourable to him/her ‒ either the rights with the employer directing the posting, or the rights with the employer he/she is posted to.

-The employer providing the posting has to take all measures necessary so that the employer where the posting was directed fulfils completely and in good time all obligations towards the posted employee.
+The employer providing the posting must take all measures necessary so that the employer where the posting was directed fulfils completely and in good time all obligations towards the posted employee.